 Let’s imagine you wanted to make sure an Airbnb listing with a specific name had a specific amount of bedrooms and bathrooms.
 You’d have to use findOne() first to see if the document existed if you didn’t use upsert.

 If the document already existed, you’d update it with updateOne().
 You’d use insertOne() to create the document if it didn’t already exist.
-You can bundle all of those capability into an one command using upsert.
+You can bundle all of those capabilities into one command using upsert.

 With one crucial modification, the function to upsert a listing with a certain name can be nearly identical to the function defined above: In the options argument for updateOne(), you’ll pass {upsert: true}.